Modern Developer Tools

 - Built-in AI help: Warp includes AI that can explain commands and help when you're stuck

-- Why it matters: Many programming tasks are much faster with text commands than clicking through menus
+- Why it matters: Many programming tasks are much faster with text commands than clicking through menus.
+Getting good with the terminal can actually open up additional career opportunities, but that level is beyond this course.

 3. Visual Studio Code - Your Code Editor

-- Why not Notepad or Word: VS Code is designed specifically for writing code
+- Why not Notepad or Word: VS Code is designed specifically for writing code, especially JavaScript, HTML, and CSS

 - Intelligent features: Highlights your code with colors, suggests completions, catches typos, and provides AI π€ coding assistant